cloud66/help-old/_posts/getting-started/2013-09-24-what-is-a-cloud66-stack.md

 title:  "What is a Cloud 66 Stack?"
 date:   2013-09-22 16:27:22
 categories: getting-started
+lead: Cloud 66 makes it easy to configure and deploy a set of non&mdash;proprietary tools in order to run and manage your apps
 ---

-<p class="lead">Cloud 66 makes it easy to configure and deploy a set of non&mdash;proprietary tools in order to run and manage your apps</p>

 ![Cloud 66 Stack](http://cdn.cloud66.com.s3.amazonaws.com/images/help/cloud66_stack.png)